Ace68/WeAreDevelopers-2023/Talk/Talk.md

 # Introduction
 Thank you for attending to this workshop about Evolutionary Architectures using .NET to build a solution, and MS Azure to deploy it.
 Today we are going to investigate the difficulties that every developers, or architects, has at the beginning of any project.
-Usually someone comes to us to with a request to solve some business problem, and the first thought in our heads is about the architecture.
+Usually someone comes to us with a request to solve some business problem, and the first thought in our heads is about the architecture.
 We have a lot of possibilities, monolithic, microservices, serverless, SOA, EDA, etc.
 The first problem that we encounter is that at the moment of taking this decision we have the lowest level of knowledge about the domain on which we are going to work.
 In this situation it's easy to make things complicated, but it's complicated to make them simple (Gall's law).